 Christina has worked at The University of Westminster, and Imperial College before joining The London School of Hygiene and Tropical Medicine in October 2010.
-Her background is research grant administration, and project management and from June 2015 she will be the Administrator for the Consortium.
+Her background is research grant administration, and project management and she has been the Project Co-ordinator for the Consortium since June 2015 .

 Richard is Professor of Infectious Disease Modelling in the Centre for the Mathematical Modelling of Infectious Diseases and the TB Centre at the London School of Hygiene and Tropical Medicine.
 He was awarded a PhD in infectious disease modelling in 2006, led the establishment of the LSHTM’s Centre for the Mathematical Modelling of Infectious Diseases in 2007, and was awarded a Methodology Research Fellowship from the Medical Research Council in 2009.
 He leads the LSHTM TB Modelling Group.